gumaerc-testorg/21g.107-fall-2014/content/pages/assignments/module-1-sessions-1-10.md

 1. Read pp. 1–18 of the 'Hanyu Pinyin: Transcribing Chinese Sounds' handout (This handout is distributed to class and not available on OCW site due to copyright restrictions.)
 Read the sentences in Pinyin on pp. 19–20 on your own.
 2. Learn the Pronounceable Initials Chart by heart.
-3. If Hanyu Pinyin is new for you, familiarize yourself with the initials and finals and corresponding sounds by listening to the audio files at [_Hanyu Pinyin for Mandarin Speakers_]({{< baseurl >}}/pages/tools-and-resources#Hanyu_Pinyin).
+3. If Hanyu Pinyin is new for you, familiarize yourself with the initials and finals and corresponding sounds by listening to the audio files at {{% resource_link 1541613f-8e57-643a-07a2-8d4eaf450cab "_Hanyu Pinyin for Mandarin Speakers_" "#Hanyu_Pinyin" %}}.

 {{< tdclose >}}